 Stews are also very similar to soups.
 The only difference is the ingredients are cooked in less liquid, so they are stewing together rather than being boiled/simmered in a liquid like soups.

-The stew recipe I am sharing today was inspired by turkey leftovers I had to deal with rather quickly.
-I made a leftover turkey soup for all soup lovers.
-And I also made a turkey stew for myself in hopes you would love it too.
+The stew recipe I am sharing today was inspired by leftover Thanksgiving turkey I had to deal with rather quickly.
+I made a leftover turkey soup for all soup lovers, my version of a British classic in turkey and lentil curry, and turkey a la king for a bit of nostalgia.

 Apart from leftover turkey meat I added leeks, carrots, bacon lardons for a bit of smokiness, thyme and bay leaves for extra flavour and large potato chunks.
+I also used homemade turkey stock, another effective use of leftovers.

-I couldn’t decide whether I wanted to add cream to my turkey stew or leave it dairy free, so I’ve tried both ways.
+I couldn’t decide whether I wanted to add cream to my turkey stew recipe or leave it dairy free, so I’ve tried both ways.

 Here is what my stew looked like straight from the oven.
 It’s nice, thick and incredibly flavourful.